We've looked into our crystal ball of future interior design trends to see which will be big in 2020.

 Whereas in fashion and beauty the whole mermaid trend was all about candy hues and pastels, the interior world seems to have gone down a bit of a more grown up route.
 We love the gold accents of these High Society glass tiles from Fired Earth (below).

-13. Dulux's Colour of the Year: Spiced Honey
+11. Dulux's Colour of the Year: Tranquil Dawn

-It's a colour that's massively grown on us since its release in autumn 2018; it’s a really versatile colour that seems to completely change when you combine it with different palettes.
-This golden hue definitely isn’t a four wall colour, but you can easily inject splashes of it into your home, just check out our favourite ways to style Spiced Honey for some inspiration.
+It's a colour that's massively grown on us since its release in autumn 2019; it’s a really versatile colour that seems to completely change when you combine it with different palettes.
+Bring out it cooler side by mixing it with steely greys or soften it up creams and even light pinks.

 Cool in the '70s, tacky in the '90s and back with a bang in 2019.
 We have opened our arms to terrazzo once more and we aren’t just limiting this finish to the floors (so 2018) but starting to take terrazzo to the walls, splashbacks and even entire bathroom suites.
 We love this Terrazzo Pink wallpaper, £50 per roll, Graham & Brown (above).